Wolverine and the X-Men (TV series): Plot

-It is later revealed in the three-part first-season finale "Foresight" that the previously assumed attack on the Mansion was not from the efforts of a third party, but rather from the result of Jean who unwittingly releases the Phoenix Force, that originally lay dormant within her mind, in an attempt to halt an oncoming telepathic attack led by Emma (who was working as a double agent for the Inner Circle and the Stepford Cuckoos).
-Along with Sebastian Shaw, Selene, Harry Leland, and Donald Pierce, it was the Inner Circle's utmost duty to not only obtain the power of the Phoenix Force by abducting Jean from the protection of Xavier and the Mansion, but to also obliterate the ancient being's existence before it could fully mature and consequently bring forth unparalleled destruction onto the world as it had done numerous times in the past throughout Earth's history.
-However, in a move that was completely unknown to Emma at the time, the rest of the Inner Circle members sought to manipulate the Phoenix Force and cater to their own agenda.
-Upon realizing the error of her ways, Emma betrays the Inner Circle and sacrifices herself to stop the Phoenix Force.
+In the series finale "Foresight", it is revealed that the previously assumed attack on the X-Mansion was not from the efforts of a third party, but rather from the result of Jean Grey, who had unwittingly released the Phoenix Force in an attempt to halt an oncoming telepathic attack led by Frost (who was working as a double agent for the Inner Circle).
+The Inner Circle intended to obtain the Phoenix Force and destroy it before it could do any harm.
+Unbeknownst to Frost, the rest of the Inner Circle sought to manipulate the Phoenix Force and cater to their own agenda.
+Upon realizing the error of her ways, Frost betrays the Inner Circle and sacrifices herself to stop the Phoenix Force.

-The now fully reformed X-Men are praised for their actions by Professor Xavier, but are warned of a new danger approaching: the Age of Apocalypse.
-While Professor X is in his mansion, the final shot shows a high-tech pyramid as Apocalypse, Mister Sinister, and Cyclops are about to address a crowd.
+The now fully reformed X-Men are praised for their actions by Professor Xavier, but are warned that the initial future has been replaced with a new timeline dominated by Apocalypse.